AmpereComputing/HPL-on-Ampere-Altra/README.md

 Kernel : 5.4.0-148-generic

+Also, it's a good idea if running Ubuntu to do a  ```sudo apt install build-essential```  and take care of some basic dependencies.

 To ensure a seamless build process, both, the math libraries and the benchmark are built inside the /opt directory.